odriverobotics/ODrive/odrivetool.md

 Here, two ODrives are connected.
 </div></details>

+## Configuration Backup

+You can use ODrive Tool to back up and restore device configurations or transfer the configuration of one ODrive to another one.

+ * To save the configuration to a file on the PC, run `odrivetool backup-config my_config.json`.
+ * To restore the configuration form such a file, run `odrivetool restore-config my_config.json`.

 ## Device Firmware Update

 <div class="note" markdown="span">__ODrive v3.4 or earlier__: DFU is not supported on these devices.
 You need to [flash with the external programmer](#flashing-with-an-stlink) instead.</div>